NNPDF/eko/extras/gsoc/architecture.md

 f64 returned to scipy
 ```

+**Flow:** `scipy → Rust → Numba → Rust → scipy`

+`scipy` skips Python overhead entirely by calling `rust_quad_ker` via a `LowLevelCallable` C function pointer.
+Rust handles the anomalous dimensions but then delegates back out to Numba callbacks for the evolution operator matrix, before returning to Rust and finally to `scipy`.

-**Flow:** `scipy → Numba → Rust → Numba → scipy` *(intermediate state)*
+The short-term direction is to invert the middle portion, i.e. moving to `scipy → Numba → Rust → Numba → scipy` to avoid code duplication, keeping the Numba as the primary entry point while Rust handles anomalous dimensions.

-The mid-/long-term direction is to grow the middle Rust portion until it replaces the Numba callbacks entirely: `scipy → Rust → scipy`.
+The long-term goal is to grow the Rust portion until it replaces Numba entirely: `scipy → Rust → scipy`.

 ---